sr-murthy/fsrapiclient/README.md

 >>> client.search_prn('jupiter asia pacific income')
 '635641'
 #
->>> client.search('jupiter asia')
+>>> client.search_prn('jupiter asia')
+Traceback (most recent call last):
+...
-FsrApiResponseException: Multiple funds returned.
+fsrapiclient.api.FsrApiResponseException: Multiple funds returned.
 The fund name needs to be more precise.
 If you are unsure of the results please use the common search endpoint
 #
->>> client.search_frn('a nonexistent fund')
+>>> client.search_prn('a nonexistent fund')
+Traceback (most recent call last):
+...
-FsrApiResponseException: No data found in FSR API response.
+fsrapiclient.api.FsrApiResponseException: No data found in FSR API response.
 Please check the search parameters and try again.
 ```
-## Firms
+### Firms

 Firm-specific client methods, the associated API endpoints, and parameters and returns are summarised in the table below.